haskell-study-group/homework-michaelgwelch/Reasoning About Types/FunctionsWithSameType/Exercise.md

 Implement as many functions with that signature as you can.
 How many of them are functionally equivalent.

-Describe what each implementaiton does.
+Describe what each implementation does.

-How many of them different (without just erroring out).
+How many of them are different (without just erroring out).

 Now take the following template: